“Where are you from?”

 “I don’t give a shit.”

-So began my sit-down with Christopher Doyle, who would land on almost anyone’s very short list of world’s greatest cinematographers were it only for his long, sadly defunct relationship with Wong Kar-wai.
-Those handful of features, of course, don’t even come close to covering the scope of his career, and though I went into this with the hope of focusing on numerous restorations they’ve handled for a forthcoming retrospective (and inevitable Criterion box set), it became clear that making this, or anything, the sole subject when you’re sharing a pre-noon beer on the last day of an exhausting festival (ENERGACamerimage, where he’s treated both as a friend and royalty) is an opportunity wasted.
+So began my sit-down with Christopher Doyle, who would’ve landed on almost anyone’s very short list of world’s greatest cinematographers were it only for his long, sadly defunct relationship with Wong Kar-wai.
+Those handful of features, of course, don’t even come close to covering the scope of his career, and though I went into this with the hope of focusing on numerous restorations they’ve handled for a forthcoming retrospective (and inevitable Criterion set), it became clear that making this, or anything, the sole subject when you’re sharing a pre-noon beer on the last day of an exhausting festival (ENERGACamerimage, where he’s treated as both friend and royalty) is an opportunity wasted.

 Doyle is everything you’ve heard: verbose, profane, hilarious, immensely generous in sharing both intellect and time.
 As soon becomes clear, I decided to let him take our conversation where he wished.

 The Film Stage: Can you tell me about your time as a doctor of Chinese medicine in Thailand?